Hexcede/Hexolus-OpenSource/README.md

 # Anticheat
 Hexolus' Anticheat was developed based on one of my older devforum articles: https://devforum.roblox.com/t/how-you-should-secure-your-game-a-beginner-guide-for-secure-networking-and-developing-anticheats/351775
 The anticheat has been fine tuned to prevent most movement exploits from the server alone, with no help from any client-sided code.
-This makes the anticheat virtually impossible to defeat.
+This makes the anticheat virtually impossible to defeat in many aspects.